 \section{Abstract}

-Let $L$ be a finite dimensional Lie algebra over a field of non-zero characteristic and let $S$ be a subalgebra.
-Suppose that $X$ is a finite set of finite dimensional $L$-modules and that $Y$ is a finite set of finite dimensional $S$-modules.
-Then there exists a category $\C$ of finite dimensional $L$-modules containing the modules in $X$ and a category $\D$ of $S$-modules containing the modules in $Y$ and those in $X$ regarded as $S$-modules, such that the restriction functor $\res: \C \to \D$ has a left adjoint $\ind_\D^\C: \D \to \C$.
+Let $L$ be a finite-dimensional Lie algebra over a field of non-zero characteristic and let $S$ be a subalgebra.
+Suppose that $X$ is a finite set of finite-dimensional $L$-modules.
+Let $\D$ be the category of all finite-dimensional $S$-modules.
+Then there exists a category $\C$ of finite-dimensional $L$-modules containing the modules in $X$ such that the restriction functor $\res_\D^\C: \C \to \D$ has a left adjoint $\ind_\D^\C: \D \to \C$.